 You can estimate how much your annual benefits will be reduced by using the SSA’s Retirement Earnings Test Calculator.
 For more information, see the SSA publication “How Work Affects Your Benefits.”

-Your Social Security benefits may be taxable, depending on your modified adjusted gross income (MAGI).
-As your MAGI increases above a certain threshold (from earning a paycheck, for instance), a greater percentage of your benefits is subject to income tax, to a maximum of 85%.
+Your modified adjusted gross income (MAGI) matters here.
+As your MAGI increases above a certain threshold (from earning a paycheck, for instance, or certain other income sources), a greater percentage of your benefits is subject to income tax, to a maximum of 85%.